-In the future, the REIT will seek to manage its financing risk by maintaining a balanced maturity profile with long term maturities on its debt.
-Management believes that the use of Fannie Mae or Freddie Mac will assist the REIT in managing its renewal risk.
+Management believes that the use of Fannie Mae or Freddie Mac assist the REIT in managing its renewal risk.
 Given the increased credit quality of such debt, the probability of the REIT being unable to renew the maturing debt or transfer this debt to another accredited lending institution is reduced.
-However, there can be no assurance that the renewal of debt will be on as favorable terms as the REIT's existing debt.
+However, there can be no assurance that the renewal of debt will be on as favourable terms as the REIT's existing debt.

-The ongoing financial and real estate market disruptions that began in 2007 could adversely affect the MHC sector's ability to obtain financing from Freddie Mac or Fannie Mae, which could materially adversely affect the REIT's operations.
-Fannie Mae and Freddie Mac are major sources of financing for the U.S. MHC sector, and Freddie Mac and Fannie Mae have experienced significant losses during recent years due to credit related expenses, securities impairments and fair value losses.
-If new U.S. government regulations (i) heighten the underwriting standards of Freddie Mac or Fannie Mae can make available to the MHC sector, such regulations could reduce or remove entirely a vital resource of MHC financing.
+Financial and real estate market disruptions could adversely affect the MHC sector's ability to obtain financing from Freddie Mac or Fannie Mae, which could materially adversely affect the REIT's operations.
+Fannie Mae and Freddie Mac are major sources of financing for the U.S. MHC sector, and Freddie Mac and Fannie Mae have experienced significant losses at times due to credit related expenses, securities impairments and fair value losses.
+If new U.S. government regulations at any time (i) heighten the underwriting standards of Freddie Mac or Fannie Mae, (ii) adversely affect interest rates, or (iii) reduce the amount of capital that Freddie Mac or Fannie Mae can make available to the MHC sector, such regulations could reduce or remove entirely a vital resource of MHC financing.
 Any potential reduction in loans, guarantees and credit enhancement arrangements from Freddie Mac or Fannie Mae could limit the availability of financing, increase the cost of financing or otherwise decrease the amount of liquidity and credit available to the MHC sector generally and the REIT specifically.